karanpratapsingh/Proximity/README.md

 ## :star: Inspiration:

-Earlier this year I picked up GraphQL and for a few months I was thinking about making a simple chat app or something with GraphQL then kinda forgot about it due to other projects.

-Recently I was getting a lot into System Design and scalability stuff so I thought about implementing the classic "Instagram Clone" template but then immediately thought about the chat app I wanted to do so why not combine it and make it functional?
+Recently I was getting a lot into System Design and scalability stuff so I thought about implementing the classic social media.

-Hence, I decided to design and implement Proximity an open-source social media as a hobby project in my free time
+Hence, I decided to design and implement Proximity an open-source social media as a hobby project in my free time.

 I decided to open source it because newcomers to React Native might find it helpful